I wrote the following post in 2018.

 That was the case for a major part of my life until I was faced with the responsibility of being a single mother.

 It was then I had no choice but to step out of the shadows and get working, talking, asking and doing everything I wanted my girl to do, someday.

-Learning to stop letting the life-long social conditioning silence me has taken me a lot of work, learning and reading.
-Though I’m still taking baby steps in the direction, the results have already begun to show.
+Learning to stop letting the lifelong social conditioning silence me has taken me a lot of work, learning and reading.
+Though I’m still taking baby steps in that direction, the results have already begun to show.

-The rush of adrenaline the drumming heartbeat in my ears and the pride in my daughter’s eyes when she sees her mother stand up for the principles she teaches has been driving force.
+The rush of adrenaline the drumming heartbeat in my ears and the pride in my daughter’s eyes when she sees her mother stand up for the principles she teaches have been the driving force.

 Words can’t describe how lighter my soul feels when I gently yet assertively refuse to behave in ways that my heart doesn’t believe in.

-It is only now that I’m beginning to learn to feel what ‘being comfortable in your own skin’ truly feels like.
+Only now am I beginning to learn to feel what ‘being comfortable in your own skin’ truly feels like.

 ♥ Nurturing my Intuition